 Year Key MOP Milestones 2008-2015 CVC MOP - Bord and Pillar extraction Great Northern and Fassifern seams 2013-2015 CVC MOP - Miniwall mining in Fassifern Seam 2015-2018 CVC MOP - Miniwall mining in Fassifern Seam 2 amendments for Miniwall mine plan changes 2018-2020 CVC and MC MOP - Continue first workings and secondary extraction by miniwall mining methods in the Fassifern Seam 1 amendment for Miniwall mine plan changes, demolition of legacy surface structures and construction activities associated with pollution reduction programs.
-This Document 2020-2023 CVC and MC MOP - Continue first workings and secondary extraction by miniwall and pillar mining methods in the Fassifern Seam and recommence Bord and Pillar mining methods.
-Exploration activities, demolition and construction activities to occur.
+2020-2023 CVC and MC MOP - Continue first workings and secondary extraction by miniwall and bord and pillar mining methods in the Fassifern Seam.
+Continue coal processing and coal haulage.
+Exploration activities, demolition, rehabilitation and construction activities to occur.
+This Document 2020-2023 Amendment 1 CVC and MC MOP - Continue first workings and secondary extraction by miniwall and bord and pillar mining methods in the Fassifern Seam.
+Continue coal processing and coal haulage.
+Exploration activities, demolition, rehabilitation and construction activities to occur.